APesate/GraphQL-GitHub-Reader/README.md

 - The project is powered by [Apollo](http://apollographql.com) for an explanation on how this is used, please check the README of the `GraphQLClient` package.
 - The GitHub GraphQL API [Docs](https://docs.github.com/en/graphql).

+### Localization

+This project uses [Babelish](https://github.com/netbe/Babelish) to handle the generation of the localization files based on a csv file that serves as source of truth.

+This file can be found at: [`GHPViewer/Resources/Localization`](./GHPViewer/GHPViewer/Resources/Localization/Localizable.csv)

 ## Structure